A Good Harvest: Poem Number 1

 Outside the aristocratic court, this was the life that many led to feed their family and it was this labor that Emperor Tenji sought to praise.

-6 responses to “A Good Harvest: Poem Number 1”
+6 thoughts on “A Good Harvest: Poem Number 1

 1. Hello and thank you so much for this page :).
 Can you, please, make a list of all the poems you have wrote about with its links?.
 It would be very helpful.